pierremrtn/dimensions_theme/README.md

 ```

 ### Radii
-The `RadiusOf` class provides similar constructors API that the regular `Radius` but takes some dimensions token as parameter instead of raw double.
+The `RadiusOf` class provides similar constructors API that the regular `Radius` but takes some dimensions token as parameters instead of raw doubles.
 ```dart
 borderRadius: BorderRadius.all(
   RadiusOf(context).circular(Dimensions.small),